metalsmith/metalsmith/Readme.md

 #### #use(plugin)

 Add the given `plugin` function to the middleware stack.
+Metalsmith uses [ware](https://github.com/segmentio/ware) to support middleware, so plugins should follow the same pattern of taking arguments of `(files, metadata, callback)`, modifying the `files` or `metadata` argument by reference, and then calling `callback` to trigger the next step.

 #### #build(fn)